 '''

---user
+short form: -u; type: string

+User for login if not current user.

 '''

 These DSN options are used to create a DSN.
 Each option is given like option=value.
-The options are casesensitive, so P and p are not the same option.
+The options are case-sensitive, so P and p are not the same option.
 There cannot be whitespace before or after the = and if the value contains whitespace it must be quoted.
 DSN options are comma-separated.
 See the percona-toolkit manpage for full details.